How to Write an SEO Optimised Blog Post

 Does blogging help with SEO?
 The short answer is yes.

 When you optimise your blog, it boosts your search engine optimisation performance by positioning your website as one of the authoritative sources of information relevant to their Google search.
-You can also optimise your own blogs to maximise your ranking page SEO performance using various SEO tactics and content strategies.
+You can also maximise your ranking page SEO performance using various SEO tactics and content strategies.

 Targeting the right audience